dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/mult_tenancy_deployment.md

 ##### 1. Create the Projects

-The dbt cloud administrator will need to create the projects either themselves or invite an AccountAdmin level user to the account to establish the projects necessary for the required environments.
+The dbt Cloud administrator will need to create the projects either themselves or invite an AccountAdmin level user to the account to establish the projects necessary for the required environments.

 - Remember that it is one data warehouse connection and one git repository per dbt cloud project.
 - This needs to be created on the frontend of dbt Cloud.